 4. It’s home to the world’s southernmost settlements

 But, across the Beagle Channel, you’ll also find Puerto Williams.
-It’s actually the world’s southernmost settlement, but loses out on the coveted title thanks to its slightly smaller population.
+It’s actually the world’s southernmost settlement but loses out on the coveted title thanks to its slightly smaller population.

 5. Everyone’s in agreement that Torres del Paine is incomparable

-In 2013 this emblem of Chilean Patagonia was voted the Eighth Wonder of the World and was chosen by National Geographic as the fifth most beautiful place in the world – high praise indeed.
+Another interesting fact about Patagonia is that in 2013 this emblem of Chilean Patagonia was voted the Eighth Wonder of the World and was chosen by National Geographic as the fifth most beautiful place in the world – high praise indeed.